elmsln/elmsln/core/dslmcode/shared/drupal-7.x/themes/elmsln_contrib/foundation_access/scss/README.md

 ```
 $ npm install
 $ bower install
+$ bundle install
 ```

 Run the Grunt Server

 ```
-$ grunt server
+$ grunt styleguide
 ```

-By running `grunt server` the browsersync plugin should open the styleguide automatically.
+By running `grunt styleguide` the browsersync plugin should open the styleguide automatically.
 If it does not then visit this url [http://localhost:3000/styleguide/index.html](http://localhost:3000/styleguide/index.html)